lzxindustries/lzxmodular/docs/source/tbc2.rst

 Encoder
 +++++++++++++++++++++++++++++

-TBC2 has two output encoder modules.
+TBC2 has two output encoder submodules.
 Each supports Patchable 1V (YRGB) outputs.
 The output video standard follows the setting of the Genlock Module.

 Media
 +++++++++++++++++++++++++++++

-TBC2 has one media module.
+TBC2 has one media submodule.
 This module is capable of loading still images (JPG, PNG, BMP) from the front MicroSD card socket.
 The output video standard follows the setting of the Genlock Module.

 To use the media module, copy your images into a subfolder of a compatible MicroSD card.
 For example:

 /media/folder/frame1.JPG
-/media/folder/frame2.JPG

 We recommend preparing media in a size matching your system's output video standard in JPG or PNG formats.
 For example, for NTSC video, prepare media at 720 (W) x 486 (H) dimensions.